Last updated on: 3-15-19

 The quoted response range is 15 – 24k Hz which is excellent.
 The bass is totally there and I can’t hear any obvious drop off or gaps.
 The sensitivity rating of 98

-The impedance is rated at 35 ohms which is on the low side, but not so low as to necessitate a headphone amp.
+The impedance is rated at 35 ohms which is on the mid/low side and shouldn’t necessitate a headphone amp.
 I’ve seen others say these might struggle with cheaper devices at higher volumes, but they ran perfectly fine out of my laptop’s 3.5mm jack.

 The ATH-M40x has a two year warranty which is quite decent, especially for how inexpensive they are, but not top of the line coverage.